DodecaCourse/DodecaCourse/README.md

 ```

 ## Licensing
+The Dodeca Course structure & content is based on the Ear Training HQ product suite -
+80/20 Ear Training, Hear.
+Sing.
+Win. and Play & Train, created by Scott Edwards.
+It was originally published at <a href="https://EarTrainingHQ.com">https://EarTrainingHQ.com</a>.
+The material is used under [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).

-The content of this course is licensed under [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/),
+The content of the Dodeca Course is licensed under [CC BY-SA](http://creativecommons.org/licenses/by-sa/4.0/),
-the frontend and backend code are licensed under [GNU GPL](https://www.gnu.org/licenses/licenses.html#GPL).
+the frontend and backend code is licensed under [GNU GPL](https://www.gnu.org/licenses/licenses.html#GPL).